 How to do Ring L-Sits

-- Set the rings to the appropriate height so that your legs won't touch the floor.
+- Set the rings or bars to the appropriate height so that your legs won't touch the floor

-- Assume the support position on the rings, supporting your body weight.
+- Assume the support position, supporting your body weight

 - Raise your legs out in front of you, keep them straight and try to hold them parallel to the ground.
 Your body should form the shape of a letter 'L'

-- Maintain the hold as long as possible.
+- Maintain the hold as long as possible (under good form)

-- Ensure that repetitions are strict and there is no swinging the legs up, it should be pure strength rather than momentum.
+- Ensure that repetitions are strict and there is no swinging of the legs up into the hold, it should be pure strength rather than momentum

 - The torso should be perpendicular and the legs parallel to the floor

 Ring L-Sit Guide

-The L-sit is a stable gymnastics exercise that involves supporting yourself on gymnastic / fitness rings with the legs bent at a 90 degree angle to the torso, so that the body forms an 'L' shape.
+The L-sit is a staple gymnastics exercise that involves supporting yourself on gymnastic / fitness rings with the legs bent at a 90 degree angle to the torso, so that the body forms an 'L' shape.

 The L-sit is an excellent core body strength hold that will develop the abdominals, adding overall muscular density without too much muscle mass.
-In addition to working the abs the exercise will develop strength and endurance in the hips and tripces too.
+In addition to working the abs the exercise will develop strength and endurance in the hips and triceps too.